How Do I Know If I’m In Labor?

 They come on like waves and, as labor progresses.
 Those waves come faster and faster together and will get stronger and longer.
 Contact your healthcare provider when your contractions are distinct, requiring more focus and attention than the initial ones.

 - The Contraction 4-1-1.
 So, if they ARE real contractions – then what?
 Most healthcare providers use the 4-1-1 rule of thumb.
-This means you should head to the hospital or birthing center when your contractions are 4 minutes apart, last for 1-minute and that continues for 1-hour.
+This means you should head to the hospital or birthing center when your contractions are 4 minutes apart, last for one minute, and continue for 1-hour.

 Best of luck!
-Women’s Health Associates wish a safe and happy birthing journey to both you and your baby.
+Women’s Health Associates with a safe and happy birthing journey to both you and your baby.